Kyōgoku clan

-The Kyōgoku clan (京極氏, Kyōgoku-shi) were a Japanese daimyō clan which rose to prominence during the Sengoku and Edo periods.
+The Kyōgoku clan (京極氏, Kyōgoku-shi) were a Japanese daimyō and samurai clan which rose to prominence during the Sengoku and Edo periods.
 The clan descend from the Uda Genji through the Sasaki clan.
 The name derives from the Kyōgoku quarter of Kyoto during the Heian period.

 The Kyōgoku acted as shugo (governors) of Ōmi, Hida, Izumo and Oki Provinces in the period before the Ōnin War.

 A period of decline in clan fortunes was mitigated with the rise of the Tokugawa clan.
 Members of the clan were daimyōs of territories on the islands of Kyūshū and Shikoku during the Edo period.
 Under the Tokugawa shogunate, the Kyōgoku were identified as tozama or outsiders, in contrast with the fudai or insider daimyō clans which were hereditary vassals or allies of the Tokugawa.